relikd/baRSS/README.md

 Requires macOS Sierra (10.12) or higher.

 ### Easy way
-go to [releases](https://github.com/relikd/baRSS/releases) and downloaded the latest version.
+Go to [releases](https://github.com/relikd/baRSS/releases) and downloaded the latest version.

 ### Build from source

 You'll need Xcode and [Carthage](https://github.com/Carthage/Carthage#installing-carthage).
 The latter is optional, you can build the [RSXML](https://github.com/relikd/RSXML) library from source instead.
 Carthage just makes it more convenient.
 Download and unzip this project, navigate to the root folder and run `carthage bootstrap --platform macOS`.

+Next you need to clone [QLOPML](https://github.com/relikd/QLOPML) in the same folder where this project is located.
+Alternatively you can simply delete the `QLOPML` project reference without much harm.
+`QLOPML` is a Quick Look plugin for `.opml` files.
+It will display the file contents whenever you hit space.

 That's it.
 Open Xcode and build the project.
 Note, there are some compiler flags that append 'beta' to the development release.
 If you prefer the optimized release version go to `Product > Archive`.

 Hidden options